 Did you know?

-Each day in this country more than 2,300 children are confirmed as abused or neglected (Children’s Defense Fund, 2007).
+Each day in this country more than 2,300 children are confirmed as abused or neglected.
 Tragically, it is estimated that three children die every day as a result of abuse.
 These children are of all races and genders, and come from various socioeconomic backgrounds.
 Child abuse does not discriminate.
-In 2006 there were 67,737 confirmed victims of child abuse or neglect in Texas, an increase of 10.3% from 2005 (Texas Department of Family and Protective Services, August 2007).
+According to the DFPS statistics, in 2019, there 51,417 children who were in CPS’ custody.

 What is abuse?